IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 The speaker attaches to connector J6 (SPK OUT) on the board.
 It can be mounted above or below the layout.
-When mounting it below, a hole can be bored in the scneery or benchwork and covered, for better sound fidelity.
+When mounting it below, a hole can be bored in the scenery or benchwork and covered, for better sound fidelity.
 This may involve some experimentation.

 ![](img/snd-player-spk.jpg)